Skip to content

 Complete the following steps:

-1. Create a file that's called nodeport.yaml.
+1. Create a file named nodeport.yaml.

-2. Set type to NodePort as shown in the following example:
+2. Set type to NodePort, as shown in the following example:

 cat <<EOF > nodeport.yaml